-Cases among school-aged children from the last 10 days are 2.8 times higher than they were last year at this time.
-Cases are expected to continue to increase dramatically over what we saw in schools last fall.
-This school year is starting with a higher number of cases, limited safety protocols in place, and the highly transmissible Delta variant.
+Cases among school-aged children from the first 6 weeks of school are 2.3 times higher this year than they were last year.
+This school year started with a higher number of cases, fewer safety protocols in place, and the highly transmissible Delta variant.
+Preliminary reports from local health departments suggest Test to Stay protocols have been effective in containing the spread of COVID-19 in schools and the downturn in cases and the downward trend in cases the last 2 weeks is encouraging.